 - When is it going to happen? (from 1 January up to and including 31 December 2018)

 - What parts of the goal are essential? (advertising should be deployed more actively and the field sales department must respond to enquiries in their field)

 - Why is this goal important? (competition is increasing and in order to survive we need to become a key market player)

 Each SMART goal has a starting point as well as a finishing point and they are indications of the quality of the effort to be made.
-A system, method and procedure must mentioned which determines to what extent the target moment has been achieved.
-Therefore, it is advisable to have a benchmark and to determine a baseline measurement of the starting situation:
+A system, method and procedure must mentioned which determines to what extent the target moment has been achieved (measurable goals).

 - What was the turnover of the past year?
 (1.2 million in 2017)

 - How do you know whether the goal has been achieved (20% of 1.2 million is 240,000.00)